pratham2888/Portfolio-New/README.md

 It uses keyword pattern matching against a hardcoded knowledge base about Pratham.
 Topics covered: skills, experience, projects, research, education, contact, job search.

-## GitHub Pages Deployment

-1. Push all 3 files to a GitHub repo
-2. Go to repo Settings → Pages
-3. Set source to `main` branch, root folder
 4. Your site will be live at `https://yourusername.github.io/repo-name`

 > Note: The profile image referenced in the original site (`images/pratham-profile.jpg`)